cg-gdsc/FAQ/Readme.md

 ## Can we use any component of AWS once we get access to the environment?

 - Not quite.
 You have access to everything you’ll need to build a successful solution.
 Services that are not required are disabled.

-## The AWS will be provided with GPU instances for training, correct?

-- Yes, each team will have one Graphics Processing Unit (GPU) instance at their disposal.

 ## How to check AWS service expenses?